nurbujang/pands-problem-sheet/README.md

 7. Finally the sequence of numbers was printed out with space between the numbers using forseparator sep=" " according to (5) and (6).

 ### Conclusion:
 Two programs were written to get the output.
-However, the first resulted in the numbers displayed in [].
+However, the first resulted in the numbers displayed in square brackets [].
 Program 2 resulted in the desired output.

 ### References:
 1. https://www.w3schools.com/python/python_lists.asp